 The RDA for folate for men and women over 18 years old is 400 mcg.
 A well-balanced diet is typically enough to meet this.
 There are no clear guidelines for how much folate you need to take if you consume alcohol.
 One study suggested that 600 micrograms a day of folate could counteract the effect of moderate alcohol consumption on breast cancer risk.
 High levels can mask B12 deficiency.
 As long as you continue to consume alcohol, you can alter your levels regardless of how much you are taking.

-Vitamin B12 is needed to help make DNA, to maintain healthy nerve cells and red blood cells, and for protein metabolism.
-Low levels can cause a loss of balance, numbness or tingling in the arms and legs, weakness, fatigue, constipation, confusion, depression, poor memory, soreness of the mouth or tongue, weight loss, and a type of anemia known as megaloblastic anemia.
+Vitamin B12 is needed to help make DNA, maintain healthy nerve cells and red blood cells, and for protein metabolism.
+Low levels can cause a loss of balance, numbness or tingle in the arms and legs, weakness, fatigue, constipation, confusion, depression, poor memory, soreness of the mouth or tongue, weight loss, and a type of anemia known as megaloblastic anemia.
 It is naturally found in animal products, including seafood, poultry, meat, eggs, and milk products.
 While plant foods don't generally contain it, most breakfast cereals are fortified with it.

 Studies have shown that both moderate and heavy alcohol consumption will affect vitamin B12 levels.
 One study showed a 5% decrease in mean serum vitamin B12 concentrations when consumption of alcohol increased from 0 to 30 grams of alcohol/day.

 Vitamin A is one of the four fat-soluble vitamins.
-It is needed for vision (especially night vision), to regulate the immune system, for bone growth, for reproduction, and for cell division and differentiation.
+It is needed for vision (especially night vision), to regulate the immune system, for bone growth, reproduction, and cell division and differentiation.
 The top food sources in the U.S. diet are fish, fortified cereals, and dairy products.
 Provitamin A sources are broccoli, carrots, squash, and cantaloupe.
 The RDA for vitamin A is 900 mcg for men over 18 years old and 700 mcg for women over 18 years old.

 Alcohol has been found to promote a deficiency of vitamin A and also enhance its toxicity when taken in excessive amounts.
 Supplementation is not an easy thing because alcohol makes it difficult to detect the deficiency accurately.
 Because vitamin A is toxic in high doses, taking too much in the form of supplements can be dangerous.
 If this seems complicated, it is.
-You may be able to supplement with beta carotene (this is a precursor to vitamin A), but not if you are smoker as this may increase lung cancer risk in smokers.
+You may be able to supplement with beta carotene (this is a precursor to vitamin A), but not if you are a smoker as this may increase lung cancer risk in smokers.
 Moderation when consuming alcohol is really the only way to safely address this.

-Calcium is most well-known for its roles in bone tissue.
-It is the most abundant mineral in the body with several roles, including blood vessel and muscle contraction and expansion, for the secretion of hormones and enzymes, and for transmission of messages through the nervous system.
+Calcium is most well-known for its role in bone tissue.
+It is the most abundant mineral in the body with several roles, including blood vessel and muscle contraction and expansion, the secretion of hormones and enzymes, and transmission of messages through the nervous system.
 The richest sources of calcium are milk, yogurt, and cheese.
 While it is found in kale, broccoli, and Chinese cabbage, the calcium in there is not absorbed as well as it is from dairy foods.